What Is A Bull Trap In Crypto?

 Q: What is a resistance level, and how does it contribute to a bull trap?

-A: A resistance level is a price point where an asset has struggled to move beyond in the past.
-When the price approaches this level during a strong upward movement, buyers become cautious, and the price might reverse before surpassing the resistance.
+Buyers become cautious when the price approaches this level during a strong upward movement, and the price might reverse before surpassing the resistance.
 This reversal can deceive traders who expected the price to keep rising, trapping them in a belief that doesn't materialize.

 Q: How does a suspicious bullish candlestick indicate the end of a bull trap?

-A: A suspicious bullish candlestick, often seen at the end of a bull trap, shows a sudden surge in buying activity that makes the price spike up.
-This large candlestick is sometimes manipulated by big players in the market to deceive buyers into thinking the price is skyrocketing, leading them to buy the currency before the trap is revealed.
+Big players in the market sometimes manipulate this large candlestick to deceive buyers into thinking the price is skyrocketing, leading them to buy the currency before the trap is revealed.

 Q: Why does a price range formation indicate a bull trap?

-A: A price range formation around the resistance level after a bull trap indicates that the market is unable to sustain the upward movement.
-Instead of a continuous upward trend, the price bounces between certain high and low points, signaling that something deceptive is happening.
+A: A price range formation around the resistance level after a bull trap indicates that the market cannot sustain the upward movement.

 Q: How can traders avoid getting caught in a bull trap?